appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

         - `APPSMITH_ENCRYPTION_PASSWORD`: Encryption password to encrypt all credentials in the database.
 You can use any random string (Eg. test).
 The more random, the better.
         - `APPSMITH_ENCRYPTION_SALT`: Use encryption salt to encrypt all credentials in the database.
 You can use any random string (Eg. test).
 The more random, the better.
-        - `APPSMITH_SUPERVISOR_PASSWORD` : Password to access supervisor console to monitor the processes in the Appsmith container.
+        - `APPSMITH_SUPERVISOR_PASSWORD` : Password to access the supervisor console to monitor the processes in the Appsmith container.
         - `APPSMITH_MONGODB_URI` : Enter the URI of the external MongoDB v5 instance by adding a new env key.

         ![Container Environment](/img/container_environment_aws_fargate.png)

-    7. Configure the Healthcheck to the following settings:
+    7. Configure the health check to the following settings:

         - Command: `CMD-SHELL, curl http://localhost/api/v1/health`
         - Interval: 10 seconds